SystemXFiles/process-governor/README.md

 - Adjust process and service priorities for better performance.
 - Control I/O priorities to optimize resource utilization.
 - Define core affinity for processes.
-- Fine-tune Windows services and processes based on user-defined rules in the `config.json` file.
+- Fine-tune Windows services and processes based on [user-defined rules](#configuration-format) in the `config.json` file.

 ---

 ## Getting Started

+To get started with **Process Governor**, follow these steps:

+1. Download the latest ready-to-use build from the following link: [Latest Release](https://github.com/SystemXFiles/process-governor/releases/latest).
+2. [Configure your rules](#configuration-format) in the `config.json` file.
+You can create the `config.json` file by running the program once.
+3. Run the `Process Governor.exe` executable with **administrative privileges**.
+This is important to allow the program to make the necessary adjustments to process and service priorities, I/O priorities, and core affinity.

+You can close the program by accessing the tray icon:

+![Tray menu screenshot](docs/tray_menu_screenshot.png)

+## Running from source code

-To use Process Governor, follow these steps:
+To run **Process Governor** from source code, follow these steps:

 1. Clone this repository.
 2. Install the required dependencies using `pip`: `pip install -r requirements.txt`
-3. Configure your rules in the `config.json` file.
+3. [Configure your rules](#configuration-format) in the `config.json` file.
 You can create the `config.json` file by running the program once.
 4. Run the `process-governor.py` script with **administrative privileges**: `python process-governor.py`

-You can close the program by accessing the tray icon:

-![Tray menu screenshot](docs/tray_menu_screenshot.png)

 ## Creating a Portable Build